S3-Portfolio/General/ResearchDatabase.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ### Types of databases
-From the source we can gather that there are a lot of different types of databases, but the most used are: Hierarchical, Relational, Non-Relational and Object oriented databases.
+From the source we can gather that there are a lot of different types of databases, but the most used are: Hierarchical, Relational, Non-Relational and Object oriented databases.[^1]

 #### SQL vs noSQL
 NoSQL is an umbrella term for any alternative system to traditional SQL databases.
 Sometimes, when we say NoSQL management systems, we mean any database that doesn't use a relational model.